laminas/laminas-mvc/doc/book/zend.mvc.intro.md

 modular application, the assumption will be that it's from the modules themselves.
 How do we get that information and aggregate it, then?

-The answer is via `Zend\ModuleManager\ModuleManager`.
+The answer is via `Laminas\ModuleManager\ModuleManager`.
 This component allows you to specify where modules exist.
 Then, it will locate each module and initialize it.
 Module classes can tie into various listeners on the `ModuleManager` in order to provide configuration, services, listeners, and more to the application.
 Sounds complicated?
 It's not.